 - Completion and opening of the $5.5 million Front Street Station project, which provides major infrastructure improvements as well as a performance pavilion, event area and additional parking.

-- Eight large murals were added to Front Street Station, marking the first downtown public art installations in recent memory.
+- Eight large murals added to Front Street Station, marking the first downtown public art installations in recent memory.

 - Opening of the Downtown Mesquite Farmers Market, a new weekly market that features produce, artisan goods, music and more.